-Do You Feel Lonely, Unsatisfied and Unheard in Your Relationship?
+Do You Feel Lonely, Unsatisfied, and Unheard in Your Relationship?

 Does it feel like you and your partner don’t have fun together or even enjoy each other’s company anymore?
-Is increased disconnection, strain and silence making it feel as though you are living with a roommate rather than with the person you fell in love with?
+Is increased disconnection, strain, and silence making it feel as though you are living with a roommate rather than with the person you fell in love with?
 Maybe you feel like you are talking to one another, but not communicating, and you wonder if your partner truly understands or cares about you.
 You and your partner might be clashing in repetitive, frustrating conflicts about money management, child rearing, household responsibilities or other disagreements that seem to have no resolution.
 Perhaps even the littlest things lead to arguments and mutual anger, disappointment and hurt, and you’ve begun avoiding conversations in an attempt to maintain peace.
 Do you feel disillusioned and misunderstood by the person who you long to feel closest to?
 Do you wish you and your partner could foster effective communication and lasting intimacy in your relationship?

-Facing relationship issues can be a confusing, overwhelming and disheartening experience.
+Facing relationship issues can be a confusing, overwhelming, and disheartening experience.
 It may be that you and your partner are getting along well right now, but you worry that you are steadily falling into patterns that could lead to future conflicts and resentment.
-Or, perhaps you and your partner have experienced a significant life event, such as a move, the death of a loved one, newly blended families, the development of new life goals or a struggle with addiction, and now you feel like the security and stability you once enjoyed is gone.
-Your relationship may have suffered from a breach in trust, leaving one or both of you feeling betrayed, angry, wounded and ashamed.
+Or, perhaps you and your partner have experienced a significant life event, such as a move, the death of a loved one, newly blended families, the development of new life goals, or a struggle with addiction, and now you feel like the security and stability you once enjoyed is gone.
+Your relationship may have suffered from a breach of trust, leaving one or both of you feeling betrayed, angry, wounded, and ashamed.
 Alternately, you might not know why you and your partner can’t seem to connect, but feel stuck in a distressing cycle and unsure how to break free.

 All Couples Face Disagreements and Challenges